-SLOSH average grid elevation because terrain height may vary significantly within a SLOSH grid square.
+Within the SLOSH model an average elevation is assumed within each grid square.
+Height of water above terrain was not calculated using the SLOSH average grid elevation because terrain height may vary significantly within a SLOSH grid square.
 For example, the altitude of a 1-mile grid square may be assigned a value of 1.8 meters (6 feet), but this value represents an average of land heights that may include values ranging from 0.9 to 2.7 meters (3 to 9 feet).
 In this case, a surge value of 2.5 meters (8 feet) in this square would imply a 0.7 meters (2 feet) average depth of water over the grid's terrain.
-In reality, areas within the grid would be "dry" while some areas could experience as much as 1.5 meters (5 feet) of inundation.
-Therefore, in order to determine the surge inundation limits, the depth of surge flooding above terrain at a specific site in the grid square is the result of subtracting the terrain height determined by remote sensing from the model-generated storm tide height in that grid square.
+However, in reality within the grid area portion of the grid would be "dry" and other parts could experience as much as 1.5 meters (5 feet) of inundation.
+Therefore, in order to determine the storm tide limits, the depth of surge flooding above terrain at a specific site in the grid square is the result of subtracting the terrain height determined by remote sensing from the model-generated storm tide height in that grid square.3